SarthakM03/Text-Editor/README.md

 # Text-Editor
 This project is about Building a Command-line based Text-editor like Vim that runs on terminal.
 Features :
-1. Syntax Highlighting
+1. Status Bar
-2. Saving and Loading files
+2. Reading and Writing into the files
 3. Searching a text in a file
-4. Status Bar
+4. Syntax Highlighting